MLH/mlh-policies/member-event-guidelines.md

 **Event Details.** In order to send our staff and resources to your hackathon, we need you to submit the following information before your hackathon (using our application form): start and end times, venue address and information, package shipping address, point of contact information, and more.
 You will automatically submit this information by completing your Member Event Application in full!

 **Check-Ins With Your HCM.** Your Hackathon Community Manager should be an extension of your organizing team.
 A resource for both you and your teammates to leverage in tricky situations.
 We expect you to stay in touch with your HCM about your event’s progress and meet up with them periodically as needed to discuss the event.
 They want to help you stay on track with your goals and see where they can be helpful.

-**Digital Backup Plans.** As the status of hosting large-scale physical events may change frequently with COVID-19, we require all events to have plans for hosting a digital event in parallel.
-We want all event organizers to have plans to host a successful hackathon regardless of external influences.

 **COVID-19 Regulations.** With any large gatherings on a campus, like a hackathon, we want all attendees, organizers, and sponsors to remain safe.
 Organizers must comply with the current version of MLH’s COVID-19 policy ([http://mlh.io/covid](http://mlh.io/covid)).
 You must demonstrate clear plans for how you will observe these during the application process.
 You must have a documented COVID-19 policy on your website before registrations open.